Penny Beuning, PhD

 Professor and Chair

-The PhD program in chemistry and chemical biology provides research and professional opportunities for students that are based on fundamental chemical principles with translational applications to the real world.
+The PhD program in chemistry provides research and professional opportunities for students that are based on fundamental chemical principles with translational applications to the real world.
 The program is built on academic rigor and research impact, based on the creativity and strengths of an increasingly diverse faculty and student body.
-We have harnessed our extensive connections in industry to create and maintain a thriving industry entry PhD program and provide our regular PhD students with internship opportunities in industry, government laboratories, and other venues that may lead to nontraditional careers.
+We have harnessed our extensive connections in industry to create and maintain a thriving industry-entry PhD program and provide our regular PhD students with internship opportunities in industry, government laboratories, and other venues that may lead to a wide range of careers.
 Students in our program leave with flexible skills that can be applied in creative and meaningful ways in academics, industry, and beyond.
 We are aligned in our core values with the mission of Northeastern University to “educate students for a life of fulfillment and accomplishments and create and translate knowledge to meet global and societal needs.”
 This mission is at the core of the curriculum, research, mentoring strategies, and professional development opportunities offered to our students.
 It is implemented in a highly multidisciplinary and transparent environment where students have a voice and take real ownership and responsibility for their professional success.
 Within this context, PhD students work with chemistry and chemical biology faculty in interdisciplinary areas that include biochemistry and chemical biology, synthetic chemistry, medicinal chemistry, polymer and materials chemistry, computational chemistry, and bioanalytical chemistry.

 The Department of Chemistry and Chemical Biology oversees the biotechnology graduate programs.
 The Master of Science in Biotechnology, a professional science master‘s degree program, is an innovative, nonthesis graduate degree.
 It combines advanced interdisciplinary training in biotechnology, biology, chemistry, and pharmaceutical sciences with the development of high-value business skills critical to success in today’s dynamic workplace.
 Students are offered the opportunity to gain hands-on experience during the program through Northeastern’s established co-op program.